debiancn/aria2-fast/README.rst

 .. note::

+  On Apple OSX the OS-level SSL/TLS support will be preferred.
+Hence neither GnuTLS nor OpenSSL are required on that platform.
+If you'd like to disable this behavior, run configure with ``--without-appletls``.

   GnuTLS has precedence over OpenSSL if both libraries are installed.
   If you prefer OpenSSL, run configure with ``--without-gnutls`` ``--with-openssl``.

 .. note::

+  On Apple OSX the OS-level checksumming support will be preferred, unless aria2 is configured with ``--without-appletls``.

   libnettle has precedence over libgcrypt if both libraries are installed.
 If you prefer libgcrypt, run configure with ``--without-libnettle --with-libgcrypt``.
 If OpenSSL is selected over GnuTLS, neither libnettle nor libgcrypt will be used.

+  If none of the optional dependencies are installed, an internal implementation that only supports md5 and sha1 will be used.

 A user can have one of the following configurations for SSL and crypto
 libraries: